youareeverysingleday/MachineLearningAssignments/TranslationorSpeedReading/9TorusEKnowledgeGraphEmbeddingonALieGroup.md

-# TorusE: Knowledge Graph Embedding on a Lie Group    speed read
+# TorusE: Knowledge Graph Embedding on a Lie Group Translation

 ## 摘要